Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Theory and experimental setup

 with $\hat{a}$ ($\hat{a}^\dagger$) the annihilation (creation) operator of the cavity mode, $\hat{x}_j$ and $\hat{p}_j$ the dimensionless position and momentum of the $j^\textrm{th}$ mechanical resonator.
-We are interested in the equations of motion for the fast fluctuations of the mechanical quadratures and optical field, rather than their steady-state averages.
-While a detailed derivation is given in the Supplementary Information (SI), we provide the quantum Langevin equations (QLEs) for the fluctuations of the mechanical quadratures ($\delta \hat{x}_j$, $\delta \hat{p}_j$) and optical field,
+We are interested in the fast fluctuations of the mechanical operators ($\delta \hat{x}_j$, $\delta \hat{p}_j$) and optical field, which are described by the quantum Langevin equations (QLEs, see the supplemental document Sec.~1 for details),